adinasarapu/adinasarapu.github.io/_posts/2020-01-26-blog-kafka.md

 ```

 **1. Start the Kafka service**

-Open a terminal, go where you have the docker-compose.yml file, and execute the following command.
+Open a terminal, go to the directory where you have the `docker-compose.yml` file, and execute the following command.
 This command starts the docker-compose engine, and it downloads the images and runs them.

 ```
 $docker-compose up -d